List of Fire Force characters: White-Clad

-Her exact origins unknown, wearing a golden crown over her eyes, Haumea was born with an Adolla Burst in form of hearing humanity's collective unconsciousness that gradually eroded her sanity from being tormented from hearing people’s darkest thoughts.
-Haumea served the Evangelist as the White Clad’s acting leader and the Second Pillar (二柱目, Nihashira-me), embodying passivity, her Adolla Burst allowing her to manipulate both plasma energy and others’ brainwaves while having a sixth sense that allows her to be perceptive of what occurs in the Adolla Realm.
-After sensing Burns's Doppelgänger manifested, Haumea instructs the White Clad to kill off every Fire Soldier but the Pillars.
-As the Great Catalyst begins, Haumea discards her crown while proceeding to sacrifice the Pillars and become a vessel to the manifesting Evangelist.
-But Shinra manages to convince Haumea to let go of the despair driving her as she is reunited with Charon.
+Her exact origins unknown, wearing a golden crown over her eyes, Haumea was born with an Adolla Burst in form of hearing humanity's collective unconsciousness, which gradually eroded her sanity, tormented by hearing people’s darkest thoughts.
+Haumea served the Evangelist as the White Clad’s acting leader and the Second Pillar (二柱目, Nihashira-me), embodying passivity, her Adolla Burst allowing her to manipulate both plasma energy and others’ brainwaves while having a sixth sense that allows her to perceive what occurs in the Adolla Realm.
+After sensing the manifestation of Burns' Doppelgänger, Haumea instructs the White Clad to kill off every Fire Soldier but the Pillars.
+As the Great Catalyst begins, Haumea discards her crown while proceeding to sacrifice the Pillars, becoming a vessel to the manifesting Evangelist.
+However, Shinra manages to convince Haumea to let go of the despair driving her as she is reunited with her long-time guardian Charon.